 The idea of getting braces can be overwhelming.
 But remember that millions of people are adjusting to them, and you will too.
 Besides, getting braces for a couple of years is really a small price to pay for better oral health and overall health that will impact the rest of your lifetime.

-Whether you have yet to visit a dentist to determine a need for braces, you’re trying to find the best orthodontist or you want to discuss other options like Invisalign, contact The Happy Tooth today to set up your complimentary new patient consultation.
+Whether you have yet to visit a dentist to determine a need for braces, you’re trying to find the best orthodontist, or you want to discuss other options like Invisalign (you should definitely check out our Invisalign vs. Braces eBook), contact The Happy Tooth today to set up your complimentary new patient consultation.

 What Are You Waiting For?